SidhantAl/Assignment4---Chicago/README.md

 The table will contain 5 columns (number, name, major1, major2 and class year) and the rows will depend on the number of submissions on the form.

+#### Next Steps

+- Designer will select a font and implement the design of the webpages with help from the coder.
+- Coder will set up the database and the form with help from the AI and Designer
+- AI will check to see that the website follows the desired outlook, coordinating with the Designer and Coder